Skip to main content

 • “All that said, the game was too short and the gameplay loop often felt like it existed mostly to pad out the sparse interactions between the characters.”

-The humor in the game is widely praised for its clever blend of absurdity, charm, and wit, often juxtaposing comedic moments with horror elements.
-Players appreciate the engaging character dynamics, particularly the interactions between the protagonist and the eldritch deity, which add depth and hilarity to the narrative.
-While some feel the sequel lacks the comedic punch of its predecessor, many still find it to be a delightful mix of funny, cute, and spooky moments that keep them entertained throughout.
+The humor in the game is widely praised for its clever blend of absurdity, charm, and wit, often juxtaposing comedic moments with horror elements, creating a unique experience that keeps players engaged and entertained.
+Many reviewers highlight the delightful character dynamics, particularly between the protagonist and the eldritch deity Rhok'zan, which add depth and humor to the narrative.
+While some feel that the sequel lacks the same level of humor as its predecessor, the overall consensus is that the game successfully balances funny and scary moments, making it a memorable and enjoyable dating sim.

-• “The gameplay’s a bit weak, but that’s okay because it more than makes up for it with its story, a hilarious mash-up between Lovecraftian horror and magical-girl anime.”
+• “The gameplay’s a bit weak, but that’s ok because it more than makes up for it with its story, a hilarious mash-up between Lovecraftian horror and magical-girl anime.”

 • “It's a hilarious dating sim about smooching eldritch gods.”